Note: If you are running Puppet Enterprise version 3.0 or later, you do not need to install PuppetDB, as it is already installed as part of PE.

 Additionally, these instructions may be useful for understanding PuppetDB’s various moving parts, and can be helpful if you need to create your own PuppetDB module.

-- After following these instructions, you must connect your Puppet master(s) to PuppetDB.
+- After following these instructions, you must connect your Puppet Server(s) to PuppetDB.
 (If you use a standalone Puppet deployment, you will need to connect every node to PuppetDB.)

 - These instructions are for platforms with official PuppetDB packages.
 To install on other systems, follow our instructions for installing from source.